 ACCESSIBILITY: PARKING...
 Large gravel lot with two accessible van parking spaces next to restrooms; PATHS/TRAILS...
 None; RESTROOMS/FACILITIES/SHADE… Two accessible restrooms; SENSORY...
 No sensory tactile markers for those with visual and other impairments.
 DOCKS/LAUNCHES/PLATFORMS… One double lane grated cement launch; DIRECT WATER ACCESS… No access for wheeled mobility devices; TRANSFER SYSTEMS...
 None; CAMPING...
 Primitive camping to the east of the parking lot; O.T.H.E.R… Oddities/Barriers: Lots of sand, dirt, mud along shoreline; Terrain: Level to about 7% grade at launch; H2O/Water: Water normally murky.
 Water temperature in the summer can be around 60 to 70 degree.
 No drinking water available; Environmental Conditions: High winds and hot temperatures in the summer; Resources: Food, drinks, and gas near by in Potholes Reservoir resort area and in the city of Moses Lake.

-This one of two paved boat launches on the east arm of the reservoir, which is right next to the dam and short distance from the Potholes Canal.
-Being close to the canal makes it a perfect place to park to access this canal.
-Has a large gravel parking lot.
-The double lane paved launch pad is real long but when the water gets real low even this long launch pad will not reach the water.
-The site also give access to the water from the bank allowing those with kayaks/canoes to access the reservoir without using the sometimes busy boat launch.
+This is one of two paved boat launches on the east arm of the reservoir, which is right next to the dam and short distance from the Potholes Canal and sits on the west entrance to the Lind Coulee Canal.
+Being close to the canals makes it a perfect place launch to access the reservoir and Lind Coulee Canal.
+Also, one can park in the large parking lot to access the Potholes Canal via hiking to the canal.
+The double lane paved launch pad is really long but when the water gets really low even this long launch pad will not reach the water.
+The site also give access to the water from the bank allowing those with kayaks/canoes to access the reservoir without using the sometimes-busy boat launch.
 Beware of strong currents during spring runoff or times of high moisture.
-The shoreline is real muddy at times.
-Directions/Maps: This site off of Road M SE from HWY 262 just across the bridge, just a couple miles east of the Potholes Reservoir... please use this GPS reading in google.com/maps to get exact directions with the follow GPS coordinates 46.983467, -119.256322
+The shoreline is really muddy most of the time.
+Directions/Maps: This site off of O'Sullivan Dam Road/HWY 262 just on the east end of the dam, just a couple miles east of the Potholes Reservoir... please use this GPS reading in google.com/maps to get exact directions with the follow GPS coordinates 46.983467, -119.256322

 ACCESSIBILITY: PARKING...
 Large gravel lot with two accessible van parking spaces next to restrooms; PATHS/TRAILS...
 None; RESTROOMS/FACILITIES/SHADE… Two accessible restrooms; SENSORY...
 No sensory tactile markers for those with visual and other impairments.
 DOCKS/LAUNCHES/PLATFORMS… One double lane grated cement launch; DIRECT WATER ACCESS… No access for wheeled mobility devices; TRANSFER SYSTEMS...
 None; CAMPING...
 Primitive camping to the east of the parking lot; O.T.H.E.R… Oddities/Barriers: Lots of sand, dirt, mud along shoreline; Terrain: Level to about 7% grade at launch; H2O/Water: Water normally murky.
 Water temperature in the summer can be around 60 to 70 degree.
 No drinking water available; Environmental Conditions: High winds and hot temperatures in the summer; Resources: Food, drinks, and gas near by in Potholes Reservoir resort area and in the city of Moses Lake.